siwar003/Hard-Matrisome-Digestion-Project/manuscript/Manuscript.md

 *HH = High heat (pre-heating at 180 °C). "--" indicates no proteins detected in that subset for that condition.*

-The treatments with the highest median sequence coverage for core Matrisome proteins were the short heat treatments, with and without the pre-heating step at 17.4-17.5%, closely followed by the benchmark at 16.7%.
+The treatments with the highest median sequence coverage for core Matrisome proteins were the short heat treatments, with and without the pre-heating step, at 17.4-17.5%.
+This number is closely followed by the benchmark at 16.7%.
 For non-core Matrisome proteins, the benchmark outperformed all other conditions in capturing the broader Matrisome, achieving a median sequence coverage of 19.9%.

 Taking a closer look at the median sequence coverage values for the groups composing the Core Matrisome, heat treatments seem to be significantly biased towards collagen coverage and are selectively enriching for collagen much more efficiently than all other core Matrisome and non-core Matrisome proteins.
 The median sequence coverage for collagen achieved by the short heat treatments was 26.5-29.1%, competing with the benchmark's sequence coverage value of 30.9%.
 The long heat treatment also achieved high collagen sequence coverage at 21.7% and 24.9% for the treatments without and with the pre-heating steps, respectively.